QuartzFuryCreator/frp/README.md

 ## Sponsors

-frp is an open source project with its on going development made possible entirely by the support  you'd like
+frp is an open source project with its on going development made possible ent
-<h3 align="center">Gold Sponsors</h3>
 <!--gold sponsors start-->dfvdfvdfv
 <p align="center">
   <a href="https://jb.gg/frp" target="_blank">